DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 1. Participate in discussion boards
 1. Resolving small issues

-Examples of what is **not** expected to be worked during these continuous support hours:
+Examples of what a developer is **not** expected to be worked during these continuous support hours:

 1. Resolving complex issues requiring new PRs
 1. Reviewing large PRs